 - Keep the trainers at home – dress sneakers are okay, but avoid anything intended for exercise

-Jury Duty Outfits for Women
+What to Wear to Jury Duty for Women

 Trousers